epfl-ada/ada-2023-project-goodgradeplease2023/README.md

 - The countries showed different trends which can be split into three categories:
 ![Screenshot](pic_1.png)

-Causal analysis to be confident in saying that the interest for video games increased during the pandemic/lockdown and that the growth of the interest for the related wikipedia pages is not only due to the global growth of interest for wikipedia (Yichen's work).
+This shows that there are promising trends between the pandemic and video games, further analysis is needed, as detailed by these milestones:
 ### Internal milestones:
+- Adressing the missing values that some countries have for their wikipedia traffic
-- Choosing what video games are a good choice to represent a genre
+- Choosing which video games are a good choice to represent a genre
 - Choosing what languages are good due to them being mostly spoken in only one country
-- Finding trends for each genre during the pandemic (english wikipedia)
+- Finding trends for each genre during the pandemic using the english wikipedia as it's an "average" since most countries speak at least some english
 - Finding trends between the mobility dataset and each video game genre
 - Creating the story with the findings.
-- Create the website for the datastory.
+- Creating the website for the datastory.